A nonautonomous epidemic model with general incidence and isolation: Introduction

 \section{Introduction}

-Quarantine is one of the possible measures for reducing the transmission of diseases and has been used over the centuries to reduce the transmission of human diseases such as leprosy, plague, typhus, cholera, yellow fever and tuberculosis.
+Isolation and quarantine are two possible measures for reducing the transmission of diseases and have been used over the centuries to reduce the transmission of human diseases such as leprosy, plague, typhus, cholera, yellow fever and tuberculosis.

 The concept of quarantine dates back to the fourteenth century and is related to plague.
 In fact, in 1377, the Rector of the seaport of the old town of Ragusa (modern Dubrovnik) officially issued a thirty-day isolation period: ships coming from infected or suspected to be infected sites were to stay at anchor for thirty days before docking.
 A similar measure was adopted for land travelers but the period of time was enlarged to forty days.
-It is from the Italian word for forty - quaranta - that comes the term quarantine~\cite{Gensini-Yacoub-Conti-JI-2004}.
+The word quarantine comes from the Italian word ``quarantena'', meaning forty-day period.

-Isolation is still nowadays an effective way of controlling infectious diseases.
-For some milder infectious diseases, quarantined individuals could be individuals that choose to stay home from school or work while for more severe infectious diseases people may be forced into quarantine.
+In the context of epidemic models, the term quarantine is used to describe the deliberate separation of individuals suspected of being exposed to a disease, from a population of susceptible individuals.
+Progression to a symptomatic (infectious) stage results in isolation, that is, in the strict separation of an individual from the members of the population at risk.
+Isolation is still an effective way of controlling infectious diseases.
+For some milder infectious diseases, quarantined individuals could be individuals that choose to stay home from school or work while for more severe infectious diseases people may be forced into isolation.

-To study the effect of quarantine in the spread of a disease, we consider a SIQR model.
-Thus, we divide the population into four compartments: the $S$ compartment corresponding to not infected individuals that are susceptible to the disease, the $I$ compartment corresponding to individuals that are infected and not isolated, the $Q$ compartment corresponding to isolated individuals ($Q$ stands for quarantine) and the $R$ compartment including the recovered and immune individuals.
-We assume in this paper that the quarantined individuals are perfectly isolated from the others so that they do not infect the susceptibles and that the infection confers permanent immunity upon recovery.
+To study the effect of isolation in the spread of a disease, we consider a SIQR model.
+Thus, we divide the population into four compartments: the $S$ compartment corresponding to uninfected individuals that are susceptible to the disease, the $I$ compartment corresponding to individuals that are infected and not isolated, the $Q$ compartment corresponding to isolated individuals ($Q$ stands for quarantine) and the $R$ compartment including the recovered and immune individuals.
+We assume in this paper that the isolated individuals are perfectly separated from the others so that they do not infect the susceptibles and that the infection confers permanent immunity upon recovery.
+Measles, mumps and rubella are examples of diseases that confer lifelong immunity.

 A major concern when studying epidemic models is to understand the asymptotic behavior of the compartments considered, particularly the infective compartment.
 Frequently, in autonomous epidemic models, one of two situations occur: there is a disease-free equilibrium that is the unique equilibrium of the system or the disease-free equilibrium coexists with an endemic equilibrium.
 The basic reproduction number is a fundamental tool to obtain the behavior for a given set of parameters: if the basic reproductive number is less than one the disease-free equilibrium is locally asymptotically stable and if this number exceeds one the disease remains in the population.